Introduction

 Anecdote

-[February 2024] I’d worked intermittently for the Met between 2011 and 2017.
+[DMW: February 2024] I’d worked intermittently for the Met between 2011 and 2017.
 I was the right person, at the right time, with the right skills.
 However, I spent almost my entire time engaged in disputes with inferior Met Police staff and third-party advisors, whose ignorance was mystifying to me.
 I desperately wanted to deliver a quality solution for the Met, but acknowledge that what I was brow beaten into designing and implementing was of a very poor standard.
-If I had to sum up the experience of working for the Met it’d be ‘dysfunctional’.
+If I had to sum up the experience of working for the Met in a single word, it’d be ‘dysfunctional’.